-- Fill warm tortillas with spoonfuls of the chicken mixture and roll up.
-Place the enchiladas seam side down in prepared dish.
+- Assemble the enchiladas.
+Fill a warm tortilla with spoonfuls of the chicken mixture and roll up.
+Place the seam side down in prepared dish.
+Repeat with remaining tortillas.

-- Pour remaining enchilada sauce over the filled enchiladas and top with shredded cheese.
+- Pour remaining sauce over the filled enchiladas and top with shredded cheese.

 - Bake uncovered until hot and bubbly.
 Serve immediately with your favorite toppings.

-These easy chicken enchiladas are delicious on their own, but adding extra toppings takes them over the top.
+- These easy chicken enchiladas with green sauce are delicious on their own, but adding extra toppings takes them over the top.

-Some of our favorites are diced tomatoes, avocados, sour cream, green onions, and chopped cilantro.
+- Some topping ideas are shredded monterey jack cheese, diced tomatoes, avocados, sour cream, green onions, and chopped cilantro.